SaumonNet/proxmox-nixos/README.md

 ⚠️ Proxmox-NixOS is still **experimental** and we do not advise running it on production machines.
 Do it at your own risk and only if you are ready to fix issues by yourself.

+## 🚦 Supported features

+Proxmox-NixOS has been tested on real hardware with most basic features of Proxmox (booting VMs, user management, etc), more involved setups (clusters, HA, etc) are still under development and testing.

 ## 🚀 Quick start

 ### With [`npins`](https://github.com/andir/npins)